 - Not ideal for valuable or sentimental rings.

-Get 25% off engagement ring settings at James Allen!
+π Limited Time: Forge your perfect ring!
+Get up to 20% OFF engagement ring settings at James Allen!

 Professional Replacement Guide